pinellolab/EPInformer/README.md

 This repository can be used to run the EPInformer model and get gene expression predictions and prioritize enhancer-gene interactions for input sequences and epigenomic signals (e.g. DNase, H3K27ac and Hi-C).

-We also provide information and instructions for how to train different versions of EPInformer given diffenet inputs including DNA sequence, epigemoic signals and chomatine contacts.
+We also provide information and instructions for how to train different versions of EPInformer given diffenet inputs including DNA sequence, epigemoic signals and chromatine contacts.

 ### Requirements